puiu91/MultiSelectLite/README.md

 * dropdown is toggled when user clicks MultiSelectLite element

 ## Browser Support
-IE9+ and all modern browsers
+IE9+ and all modern browsers.
+Not tested on mobile devices.

 ## Demo ##